Soren025/Unreal-3D-Platformer-1/README.md

 # Unreal-3D-Platformer-1
+V0.01 Released:
+- Playable Ball Added

+____
 This is the offical page for the WWC Unreal Team Project.
 The project is fully compatible with Source Tree.
-The Project will have a fully playable character ready within the next few days.
-After that, Level Design and concepts can commence.

 In order to edit the game, simiply open the Unreal BallPlatformer Project.
 (BallPlatformer.uproject)